npandey0777/Sensitivity-Analysis/README.md

 the collections agents.

 ## Approach:
-A monthly feature is created to get the value of incentive received.
+A feature is created to store the value of monthly incentive received.
 Simple linear regression is performed to see the impact of that variable on Collection amount. </br>
 95% Confidence interval is also provided to give the range of impact.